chovanecm/workshop-spark/scala/task2-flights/README.md

   ```
 ___

-#### 6. Optional built/submit
+#### 6. Build/submit/run (optional)
   When your solutions return right answers.
-You can try to write it all into Flights.scala, built and submit it.
+You can try to write it all into Flights.scala, build and submit it.
 Then check out your solution in ```/root/workshop-spark/data/task2/output``` directory.
   ```
   spark-submit \
   --class org.workshop.Flights \